 So I made the big decision in early January to leave McKeen’s and start a scouting service..one that I have always wanted to see as a dedicated draft follower for the past 45 years.
 I’d like to think I know as well as anybody what draftnik craves after being one since 1971..so why not provide it for people?

-Even more importantly, I also went on Twitter to see if I could find a webmaster, and one of my followers from PEI noted he was adept with WordPress..and that was an understatement.
+ne of my followers on Twitter from PEI noted he was adept with WordPress..and that was an understatement.
 Suffice to say I lucked out in finding Scot MacDonald to design this site…I think it is going to please all users not only aesthetically but in terms of ease of use.
 The search item alone is worth the $4 per month it will cost to have full access to this site, and I couldn’t be happier with his work.

 I attend as many live junior games as possible, and living in the Ottawa area affords me the opportunity to scout both QMJHL and OHL game within 30 minutes of my doorstep.
 I also watch anywhere from 20-40 games per week on video, studying prospects extensively in the WHL, OHL, QMJHL, USHL, college hockey FHL, SHL, Russia and the Czech Republic.
 There is not a single top 100 prospect that I have not seen at least once on video, and with my many NHL scouting contacts I have accumulated over the years, I go over these players with scouts as often and thoroughly as possible.
 I truly believe that I put out the best draft rankings of any source that is not an actual NHL team as I not only utilize my extensive and credible scouting input, but also that of others who are the most qualified scouts on the planet in making a comprehensive draft list that leaves no stone unturned.